LiLabAtVT/I2GDS2025/Group5/README.md

 # Metagenomic Preprocessing and Taxonomic Classification
-Our pipeline aims to replicate the preprocessing and taxonomic classification steps from "Short- and long-read metagenomics of urban and rural South African gut microbiomes reveal a transitional composition and undescribed taxa" by Tamburini et al.
+Our pipeline aims to replicate the preprocessing and taxonomic classification steps from "Short- and long-read metagenomics of urban and rural South African gut microbiomes reveal a transitional composition and undescribed taxa" by Tamburini et al. using the ARC computing cluster at Virginia Tech.

 Link to paper: [https://www.nature.com/articles/s41467-021-27917-x](https://www.nature.com/articles/s41467-021-27917-x)

 ### Important note for using scripts
-Make sure that when using any bash scripts from this page that you update the slurm instructions at the top to use your allocation and email for notifications!
+Make sure that when using any bash scripts from this page that you update the slurm instructions at the top to use your own ARC allocation and email for notifications!

 ## 00. Download data from SRA